Tea with Milk and Sugar (1 Teacup (6 Fl Oz)) and Sandwich Spread (1 Tablespoon)

 How to consume sandwich spread, tea with milk and sugar without glucose spikes

-Choose whole grain or whole wheat bread for your sandwich.
-These options contain more fiber, which can help stabilize blood sugar levels.
+Opt for whole grain or seeded bread instead of white bread for your sandwich.
+These types of bread are digested more slowly and can help maintain stable blood sugar levels.

-Incorporate a source of lean protein into your sandwich, such as turkey or chicken breast, to help slow the absorption of carbohydrates.
+Add a source of protein to your sandwich, such as grilled chicken, turkey, or tofu.
+Protein can help slow down the absorption of carbohydrates and reduce blood sugar spikes.

 Stay Hydrated